-Anthony advises brokerages, banks, publicly-traded companies, municipalities, studios, post-production companies, healthcare facilities, political figures, high-level executives, doctors, lawyers, and other individuals in Grand Jury, SEC, FINRA, NYSE, NFA, CFTC, AAA, JAMS, ADR Services, Special Master, MTA, Special Committee, and state and federal judicial proceedings and trials.
+Anthony advises brokerages, banks, publicly-traded companies, municipalities, studios, post-production companies, healthcare facilities (including hospitals, long-term care facilities, and clinics), political figures, high-level executives, doctors, lawyers, and other individuals in Grand Jury, SEC, FINRA, NYSE, NFA, CFTC, AAA, JAMS, ADR Services, Special Master, MTA, Special Committee, and state and federal judicial proceedings and trials.
 He also serves as counsel to multi-national corporations and individuals in international criminal matters (amnesty from prosecution, information requests and extradition matters).
-Anthony has handled internal investigations (including anti-corruption, employment, and tax matters) in various areas throughout China, Mexico, and Germany.
+Anthony has handled internal investigations (including anti-corruption, employment, theft of trade secrets and intellectual property, and tax matters) in various areas throughout China, Mexico, Russia, and Germany.
 Anthony regularly assists clients in implementing effective compliance policies and procedures, particularly in highly-regulated industries.
-He represents clients in a variety of matters involving the Foreign Corrupt Practices Act, the UK Bribery Act, and the California Transparency in Supply Chains Act.
-Recently, he was appointed by the Los Angeles Superior Court to serve as a Monitor to assure compliance with a stipulated injunction and order.
+He represents clients in a variety of matters involving the Foreign Corrupt Practices Act and the UK Bribery Act.

 A former Assistant U.S. Attorney for the Central District of California, Anthony participated in all aspects of federal criminal prosecution, including numerous federal jury trials.
 He represented the United States in international proceedings, including the extradition of fugitives from foreign states, and served as a Commissioner for Mutual Legal Assistance Treaty Requests and Letters Rogatory.
 Anthony lectured at the Trial Advocacy Institute and at the Attorney General's National Advocacy Center, which provides training in criminal practice and trial advocacy to prosecutors throughout the United States and its territories.
 He also lectured on numerous occasions at the Federal Bureau of Investigation, Immigration and Naturalization Service, the Southern California Drug Task Force, and the Bureau of Land Management regarding the enforcement of federal criminal laws and criminal procedure.
 Anthony also addressed a delegation of judges and prosecutors from the People's Republic of China regarding the American criminal justice system, and to prosecutors from South Korea regarding American criminal procedure.